Power Rating of Resistors

 Solved Problems of Wattage Rating

-Now, let us consider some numerical examples to understand how to calculate wattage rating of a resistor.
+Now, let us consider some numerical examples to understand how to calculate the wattage rating of a resistor.

-Solution – Given,
+Solution – Given data,

 V = 24 V